-Smartphones have become very good at stabilizing video with OIS (optical image stabilization) and EIS (electronic image stabilization), but they can’t beat the efficiency and control of the best smartphone gimbals.
+Smartphones have become very good at stabilizing video with OIS (optical image stabilization) and EIS (electronic image stabilization), but they can’t beat the efficiency and control the best smartphone gimbals have to offer.
 Hand-holding a device while recording can come with unexpected movements, jumps, and trips.
 Add shaky hands to the equation, and any smartphone will need some help keeping footage steady.

 The best smartphone gimbals: